1.a. Scope and purpose of this guide

 It's always a good idea to do a WORD SEARCH in the catalogue first, then look at the subjects that show up on the most relevant items and re-do your search.
 SUBJECT searching is more precise but you might miss useful titles if you don't search the exact subject heading(s) used by the catalogue or other databases.

-For example, if we were looking for books on the reaction of employees to change, a word search in the catalogue for change employee* would return over 800 items, many of which are completely irrelevant, but a quick scan of some of the items closest to our topic would reveal such subjects as...Organizational change, Communication in organizations, Job satisfaction, Organizational behavior, Employee motivation, Organizational change -- Management, Work environment, Quality of work life, and Job stress ... all of which may be useful for further, more targeted and efficient searching.
+For example, if we were looking for books on the reaction of employees to change, a word search in the catalogue for change employee* would return over 1100 items, many of which are completely irrelevant, but a quick scan of some of the items closest to the topic would reveal such subjects as...Organizational change, Communication in organizations, Job satisfaction, Organizational behavior, Employee motivation, Organizational change -- Management, Work environment, Quality of work life, and Job stress ... all of which may be useful for further, more targeted and efficient searching.

 For articles on your topic, connect to these databases by clicking on Journal articles & databases on the SFU Library web page.
 As with the Catalogue, search these indexes first by KEYWORD, then by SUBJECT.
 Ask for assistance or for further database suggestions at the help/reference desk in the library.
 Moving from Citation to Article explains how to find the actual article(s) after you have searched the periodical indexes.